barumau/pandunia/pol/201_xula.md

 1. da no saf kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da no ha vaf i mau. / da ha no vaf i no mau.
+4. da no ha vaf e mau. / da ha no vaf e no mau.
-5. xefe yam cai ama no kafe.
+5. xefe yam chai ama no kafe.
 6. mama ha no vaf ama du mau.